schollz/glitchlets/README.md

 ![Image]()

-this script is inspired by [this supercollider script](https://sccode.org/1-1e) for amen break glitches. it also utilizes a lot of softcut for realtime looping glitches along with the sound glitches.
+this script glitches incoming audio. everything is quantized to the global tempo so it stays somewhat in beat. this script is inspired by a [supercollider script glitching the "amen break"](https://sccode.org/1-1e) and a [recent track by John Frusciante](https://www.youtube.com/watch?v=1q8Yf-vlZg4).

+there are five voices for glitching. each voice has individual volume, panning, gating, positions and probabilities. each voice basically is a softcut loop with random tape modulations. along with each voice there is a supercollider engine that adds a wobbly resonant low pass filter to each glitch to get that 90's feel.

 future directions: